Corteza Federation

 Data Synchronization

-When two nodes have successfully performed the node pairing process, we can share the data between the two nodes.
+Once two nodes have successfully completed the node pairing process, you can begin sharing data between them.

 |

-An origin node defines what modules a specific destination node is allowed to access.
+An origin node shares data by defining which modules and fields a specific paired destination node is allowed to access.

 |